awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/inference-detect-anomalies.md

 1. If you haven't already done so, do the following:

-   1. Create or update an IAM user with `AmazonLookoutVisionFullAccess` For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.
+   1. Create or update an IAM user\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 4: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 5: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

    1. [Train your model](model.md)\.